leonard-psu/PIHMgis/README.md

 /////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////
 ### How to Compile Linux PIHMgis.

-Build and install QT5.12 or higher.
+1. Build and install QT5.12 or higher.
 You will need to use QTCreator.
-Build and install GDAL from https://github.com/OSGeo/gdal Build and install Sundials-2.7.0 from https://computation.llnl.gov/projects/sundials/download/sundials-2.7.0.tar.gz Build and install Triangle from https://www.cs.cmu.edu/~quake/triangle.html Download PIHMgis from github.
+2. Build and install GDAL from https://github.com/OSGeo/gdal
+3. Build and install Sundials-2.7.0 from https://computation.llnl.gov/projects/sundials/download/sundials-2.7.0.tar.gz
+4. Build and install Triangle from https://www.cs.cmu.edu/~quake/triangle.html
+5. Download PIHMgis from github.
-Open/Import PIHMgis.pro using QTCreator.
+6. Open/Import PIHMgis.pro using QTCreator.
-Clean all.
+7. Clean all.
-Add Library and Include Linux paths for gdal (libgdal_i.a), sundials (libsundials_nvecserial.a, libsundials_cvodes.a), to the PIHMgis.pro using QTCreator "Add Library".
+8. Add Library and Include Linux paths for gdal (libgdal_i.a), sundials (libsundials_nvecserial.a, libsundials_cvodes.a), to the PIHMgis.pro using QTCreator "Add Library".

-### Issues found when compile Linux PIHMgis
+### Known Issues found when compile Linux PIHMgis
-QT Creator may complain about multiple definitions.
+1. QT Creator may complain about multiple definitions.
 Comment out the duplicate .cpp and .h files in PIHMgis.pro.